 My Research Supervision

-I am the primary supervisor for PhD candidate R. Bagge.
+I am the primary supervisor for PhD candidates R. Bagge and S. Aliakbarzadeh, and honours student F. Pal.

 I have supervised 11 undergraduate and acted as co-supervisor for 3 PhD students.